4 ways to get a ringtone for your iPhone

 Related: How to re-download purchased ringtones on iPhone and iPad

-You can convert any local downloaded song inside iTunes or Music app into a ringtone and transfer it to your iPhone.
-Remember that Apple Music songs are DRM protected, and you can’t turn them into a ringtone.
+To start, you will have to convert a locally downloaded song inside the Music app into a ringtone.
+After that, you will have to locate the file in Finder, change its extension, and then transfer it to your iPhone.
+Remember that Apple Music songs are DRM-protected, and you can’t turn them into a ringtone.

-Here are our step-by-step tutorials to create a song into an iPhone ringtone using Mac or PC:
+Here are our step-by-step tutorials to create a song into an iPhone ringtone using a Mac or PC:

 iTunes, Music and Finder app icons